 It’s certainly not your fault.
 Many researches who do not have access to the right resources, struggle for weeks and months before they understand how to manage their project.

-Sometimes the problem happens because the most of the available papers have a space limit and the authors can not put the basic and essential materials inside those papers.
-As a result, it is very likely that you encounter vague mathematical formulas that even after several times skimming the paper you still cannot understand them without reading some references.
+As a consequence , it is very likely that you encounter vague mathematical formulas that even after several times skimming through the paper you still cannot understand them.

 The other part of the problem is that you are not experienced enough to understand methods by just reading and examining other people’s programs.
 In some cases it is even more practical to write your own program than try to understand a code that you find on the Internet without the help of the program’s author.